ortiztud/contribution_log/README.md

+# Format your contributions list
 Do you have a long list of contribution to conferences that is getting hard to manage?
 Have you been requested to list all (or some) of them with a specific format?
 This is your place.